American Forces Network: Origins

-KODK began broadcasting from the U.S. Army base Fort Greely at Kodiak, Alaska, before the inception of the AFRS.
-Fort Greeley was built to defend and was an integral part of the Kodiak Naval Air Station, sometimes called Naval Operating Base.
-Construction of both was under way in 1940.
-The naval station and AFRS radio remained in operation, but Fort Greely closed at the end of World War II.
-Years later the name Fort Greely was resurrected for the Big Delta (near Delta Junction) Army base.
-The small town of Kodiak, located six miles away, had no radio station, while Anchorage and Fairbanks, where Army and Army Air Force bases soon would be established, had civilian radio stations.
-Thus KODK had a primary role to bring radio to the armed forces and civilians in the Kodiak area.
-The sign-off at KODK was the memorable "Goodnight, Sweetheart" set to a stirring melody from Liszt's Les Preludes.
-The station lived on to bring the first television to Kodiak.
+The first station to be under the control of the U.S. Armed Forces was KGEI in San Francisco, whose origins come from a GE exhibit, which in February 1939 started shortwave broadcasts aimed at the Philippines, which at the time were under American control.
+The station was used as a counterpoint to Radio Tokyo and ultimately became a model for the army network following the invasion of Pearl Harbor in late 1941.

 The first radio station began in Delta Junction, Alaska, on what was then known as Fort Greely.
 It was called KODK and was operated by on base personnel.
 In the years just before World War II, there were several radio stations based in American military bases, but none were officially recognized until 1942.
 The success of these individual radio stations helped pave the way for the AFN.
 As such, there was no single station that could be called the "first" to sign on as an AFN station.
-About two months before formal establishment of AFN, however, a station called "PCAN" began regular broadcast information service in the Panama Canal Zone, primarily for troops on jungle bivouac.
+About two months before the formal establishment of AFN, however, a station called "PCAN" began regular broadcast information service in the Panama Canal Zone, primarily for troops on jungle bivouac.
 The station, located at Fort Clayton, was later to become part of AFRS, first simply as "Armed Forces Network" located at Albrook Field.